Click on the categories below to view the questions and answers.

 Q : If the party is in Quebec but the person lives in Ontario, can the safe ride still happen?

-A : Near the Ontario/Quebec borders or in nearby cities not covered by the contacted headquarters, it may be possible only if requested before 10 PM for cities just outside the service area.
+A : Near the Ontario/Quebec borders or in nearby cities not covered by the contacted headquarters and if the number of requests for a ride allows it during the evening, it will be possible to provide a ride only if requested before 10 PM for cities just outside the service area.
 After that, consider another safe way to get home.
+Cities served for Operation Red Nose: Valleyfield-Vaudreuil

 Q : Can I book a safe ride service in advance for a specific date and time?